Company

 The key three hypotheses were supported.

-The same content / amount of info was presented the challenger design led to:
+The challenger design led to:

 Significantly higher interest level post-exposure